 As I reflect back now – basically, due to pure stupidity and 21+ hours of labor, I ended up having a c-section.
 I did get to experience pushing and trying for a vaginal birth, but it just didn’t happen.
 I asked the nursery that they not give her formula or pacifiers when she was born.
 They honored my desires, so when I awoke after surgery, they wheeled me to the post-partum area, Lydia was placed in my arms, and I got to breastfeed her for the first time.
 I was so lucky – she took right to it!
 She latched right on, and everything was awesome… until they told me about her jaundice.
 They said I had to ‘supplement with formula to flush out the jaundice.’
 I stood in the hallway of the hospital crying as they told me this was no big deal.
 Well, it was a big deal to me!
 So, against all my wishes, I supplemented with formula (breastfed first, then formula), and most of the time she just spit it all up.
 As we were packing the leave the hospital, this awesome lactation consultant came into the room.
 She told us about her adventures in breastfeeding and home-birthing a breech baby!
 Wow!
 She said that the idea of having to give formula because of Lydia’s jaundice was ridiculous.
 And so… formula gone!

 Richard and I used to talk about our friend, Justin Case (get it? just in case?)
 This friend was always there when you needed someone to bail you out.
 Well, this time around, Justin Case has been hiding in Lydia’s closet.
 You know those seminars you go to before you give birth?
 The hospital staff gives you a tour, and they tell you about the wonders of breastfeeding as they hand you a container of Similac.
 Well, that container has been sitting in Lydia’s room since last summer, with an expiration date of April 2010.
 I guess I left in there ‘Justin Case’ something happened – I got really ill, my supply diminished.
 So as I was cleaning my disastrous house yesterday for a playdate, I came across the formula.
 I saw the expiration date, tore the bottle open, and slowly poured it down the sink.
 Something about that experience was just so amazing – it was freeing.
 It was like winning the school spelling bee or completing a semester of college.
 I set out to provide my child with all the nutrients she needs…and I’m really doing it!
+If you are expecting a baby anytime soon, you should probably be looking for a breast pump covered by insurance to prepare for your breastfeeding journey.

 As for my house, it looked really nice yesterday.
 It’s back to disaster central today.